slds-lmu/paper_2019_iml_measures/notes.md

 - Create the interpretability vs accuracy figure
 - Title: Optimizing for interpretability and predictive performance
 - publish in JMLR
+- DO an analysis whether ale plots grid.size changes results of tuning
+- Do analysis how tuning parameters map to interpretability

 # Table, Figures, Experiments for Paper
 - Simulate 3 different uni-dimensional example without interaction for showcasing the degrees-of-freedom measure. x: feature, y: prediction/ale, geom:line,